 For their first logo, a satire of Sherlock Holmes was used; he was called Sherlock ‘Ohms’ – the name of a unit for electrical resistance.
 Although TV Specialists was primarily a service and repair shop, Ken also taught TV repair classes for RCA in Idaho, Wyoming, Nevada, and Southern Utah.
 Despite his long hours and many nights – he always found time for family.

 In early 1960s TV Specialists was moved from their home and into a new commercial location on 3rd East and 2100 South, Salt Lake City, UT.
 Their first privately owned building was bought in 1964 and was located at 170 East 2100 South, Salt Lake City, UT.
 As color TV was introduced, TV Specialists was approached by company’s such as Panasonic, and began selling audio and video electronics in addition to repairing them.
 Their first showroom was located upstairs on the 2nd floor of 170 East 2100 South, Salt Lake City, UT.
 Since then, sales has continued to expand – as has their building.
-In 2013, TV Specialists, changed its name to TVS Pro to better reflect the changing industry and services it offers.
+In 2013, TV Specialists, made a new division called TVS Pro to better reflect the changing industry and services it offers.
 In addition to service and repair, we now provide custom integration solutions, professional video equipment, custom home theater and conference room automation, digital signage, and other audio/video solutions.

 Family Owned & Operated

 Following their father, each of Ken’s sons worked in the business starting at the bottom installing antennas and working their way up.
 Today, although nearly retired, Jerry, the oldest son Jerry, primarily managed service, repair, and installs.
 Ted, the middle son, helps manage the sales department and its various divisions.
 And Steve, the youngest, performs as the accountant among other roles.
 In addition, several of Ken Bollinger’s grand kids currently work and manage TVS Pro.